-Adaku Jane Echendu appraises Singapore’s sustainability measures in a new article.
+Adaku Jane Echendu appraises Singapore’s sustainability measures in her article.
 The aim is to show how other cities might learn from the ‘Singapore Model’.
 She argues that universal design for inclusion should be included in the list of Urban Sustainable Indicators.

 Urban sustainability is about vibrant cities that enhance the quality of life for residents.
 At the same time it ensures the availability of resources for future generations.
 A sustainable city is compact and promotes efficiency, innovations and production capacity.
 The aim is to do this with minimal environmental impact.
 That’s the built part.
 The other part is the wellbeing of citizens.

 A sustainable city is also a healthy and secure place for people to grow, find work and housing.
 It also has good public transport, public participation, and good health and education systems.
 Good governance makes it all possible.

 Sustainability and universal design

 There are three commonly used pillars to Urban Sustainability Indicators: social, economic and environmental.
 But there are many additional measures used across the world.
 Echendu includes universal design for inclusivity in her appraisal of these.
 She claims universal design is a key element of best practice in urban sustainability.

 Sustainability was at the core of the country’s design before it became a global concern.
 Singapore was also an early adopter of universal design.
 Their universal design and accessibility code went beyond new builds to include retrofits.
 Part of the drive for this is their ageing population.